Here’s what you don’t need.

-You don’t need a sprawling listicle of “50 Black Friday campaign ideas.”
-You don’t need a glossy “holiday campaign calendar” or infographic you can’t edit, use, and make your own.
+You don’t need a “holiday calendar” that’s nothing more than a glossy PDF you can’t edit, use, nor make your own.

-And you don’t need an exhaustive round-up untethered from:
+You also don’t need an exhaustive chart of dates untethered from:

-To create the calendar, we started by identifying three activities:
+To create the calendar, we started by identifying and color-coding four activities:

-Then, we worked backward from Black Friday, Cyber Monday, and a shipping-cut-off range roughly a week before Christmas.
+Then, we worked backward from Black Friday, Cyber Monday (BFCM) and a shipping-cut-off range roughly two weeks before Christmas.

 None of the work-day events within the calendar are set in stone.
 Each should be updated as you plan.